HypeCheck

 Red Flags to Watch For

-• Hepatotoxicity (liver damage) has been reported in case reports, though structured causality analysis found no confirmed causal link in reviewed cases — still warrants caution, especially with long-term use
+• Liver safety concerns: rare case reports of hepatotoxicity exist, though structured causality analysis found no confirmed causal link in reviewed cases — still warrants caution and monitoring

-• Long-term safety is not established — the National Toxicology Program conducted 2-year carcinogenicity studies in animals due to lack of safety data
+• Long-term safety is not fully established — the National Toxicology Program conducted 2-year carcinogenicity studies in animals, results of which are still being evaluated

 Research Sources